 - Brightens whites: The acid also makes white clothes bright again.

 - Removes rust: Rust was a near-impossible stain to remove until lemon juice came along!
-Now you can easily get out rust stains if you apply lemon juice to the stain immediately and toss it into the wash.
+You can easily remove rust stains by applying lemon juice to the stain immediately and tossing it into the wash.

 - Cleans clothes: Of course, lemon juice also cleans your clothes as a perfect alternative to regular laundry detergent.